T.H.U.N.D.E.R. Agents: JC Comics

 In 1981 the rights to T.H.U.N.D.E.R.
 Agents were bought by John Carbonaro, who published two issues of a new series in the early 1980s under his JC Comics line, the storyline of which concluded in Blue Ribbon Comics #12, published by Archie Comics' Red Circle Comics line.

 L. Miller & Son, Ltd.

-Meanwhile, in the UK, L. Miller & Son, Ltd. and some of its successors published large monthly compendiums of uncoloured American superhero comics up until the 1980s, often reproducing T.H.U.N.D.E.R.
+Meanwhile, in the UK, L. Miller & Son, Ltd., and some of its successors published large monthly compendiums of uncolored American superhero comics up until the 1980s, often reproducing T.H.U.N.D.E.R.
 Agents material.

 Texas Comics

 In 1983, the T.H.U.N.D.E.R.
 Agents appeared in Texas Comics' Justice Machine Annual #1, written by William Messner-Loebs, with art by Bill Reinhold, Jeff Dee, and Bill Anderson.

 Deluxe Comics

 In 1984, David M. Singer's Deluxe Comics began publishing a new series, Wally Wood's T.H.U.N.D.E.R.
 Agents, featuring some of the best artists of the era, including George Pérez, Dave Cockrum, Keith Giffen, Murphy Anderson, Steve Ditko, Rich Buckler, and Jerry Ordway.
-Singer claimed the group was in the public domain.
+Singer claimed that the group was in the public domain.
 A lawsuit by Carbonaro claimed otherwise.
-The lawsuit was eventually decided in US District Court in favor of Carbonaro, with Singer acknowledging Carbonaro's registered copyrights and trademark.
+The lawsuit was eventually decided in U.S. District Court in favor of Carbonaro, with Singer acknowledging Carbonaro's registered copyrights and trademark.
 Under the decision, Carbonaro also received, among other things, an assignment of all rights to Wally Wood's T.H.U.N.D.E.R.
 Agents, and an undisclosed sum of money.
 Deluxe Comics closed its doors in 1986 when several major distributors failed to pay sizeable past-due invoices.